Anubis-programmer/ANUVerzum/documentation/TECHNICAL_DOCUMENTATION.md

 Creates the real DOM node on first visit (`wipFiber.stateNode = createDomElement(wipFiber)`), then calls `reconcileChildrenArray` with `wipFiber.props.children`.

 **`updateFunctionComponent(wipFiber)`**
 Creates a lightweight wrapper instance `{ props, render: type }` on first visit.
 On subsequent visits, performs an **early bailout** if props reference has not changed and no `partialState` is pending — the child fibers are cloned from the previous tree without re-running the function.
+A second bailout serves `memo`-wrapped components: when `wipFiber.type.__isMemo` is set and the memo comparator `wipFiber.type.__areEqual(instance.props, wipFiber.props)` returns `true`, the function is likewise skipped via `cloneChildFibers`.
+(A bailed-out function fiber may keep its `UPDATE` effect tag, but `commitWork` has no `UPDATE` branch for function fibers, so it is a no-op.)
 Otherwise, calls `instance.render(wipFiber.props)` and reconciles the result.

 **`updateClassComponent(wipFiber)`**
 - **First visit:** instantiates the class via `new type(props, context)`, binds lifecycle methods (`setState`, `componentDidMount`, `componentDidUpdate`, `componentWillUnmount`), and sets `instance.__fiber = fiber`.
 - **Subsequent visits:** performs an **early bailout** if `wipFiber.props === instance.props` and no `partialState` or `partialStateCallback` is pending (clones children without re-rendering).
 Because `instance.props` is assigned directly from `wipFiber.props` (same reference, matching the function component pattern), the reference check fires correctly when a parent bails out via `cloneChildFibers` and the child's fiber props are unchanged.
 The bailout still records `wipFiber.prevState = { ...instance.state }` before cloning: a bailed-out fiber retains its `UPDATE` effect tag (set when its parent reconciled it), so when a **descendant** `setState` re-renders the tree from the root, this ancestor's `componentDidUpdate(prevProps, prevState)` is still enqueued — and must receive a defined `prevState`/`prevProps` (`prevProps` comes from `effect.alternate.props`).
 Since nothing on this fiber changed, `prevState` equals the current state, matching React.
 - **Normal update:** computes a state *patch* — the object partial state directly, or the return value of `partialStateCallback(prevState, wipFiber.props)` for functional updates — then merges it onto the previous state with `Object.assign({}, instance.state, patch)`.
 Both forms merge (a functional updater may return only the changed keys, matching React), saves the old state to `wipFiber.prevState` (for `componentDidUpdate`), then calls `instance.render()`.
+- **`shouldComponentUpdate` bailout:** after computing `nextProps`/`nextState` but **before** `render()`, if this is not the initial mount and the instance defines `shouldComponentUpdate(nextProps, nextState)` that returns `false`, the update is vetoed.
+The new props and state are still committed to the instance (matching React — a skipped render does not skip the state transition), `wipFiber.partialState`/`partialStateCallback` are cleared, and the existing subtree is preserved via `cloneChildFibers`.
+Crucially, `wipFiber.effectTag` is set to `null` so the fiber is **not** bubbled into the root's `effects` array by `completeWork` — this suppresses the `componentDidUpdate` that the inherited `UPDATE` tag would otherwise enqueue, matching React's rule that `componentDidUpdate` does not fire on a vetoed update.
+The check is skipped on the initial mount (there is no previous render to keep), so a freshly-mounted component always renders. `Anu.PureComponent` opts into this path by implementing `shouldComponentUpdate` as a shallow compare of props and state.

 <h3 id="reconcile-children">Reconciling children</h3>